usdot-fhwa-stol/infrastructure-camera-detection-and-tracking/README.md

-This repository contains the code developed by the Saxton Transportation Operations Laboratory (STOl) for object detection, tracking, and conflict point estimation on an edge device using live video streams.
+This repository contains the code developed by the Saxton Transportation Operations Laboratory (STOL) for object detection, tracking, and conflict point estimation on an edge device using live video streams.
 We utilized OpenCV to capture video from various sources, including cameras, video files, or RTSP streams, and implemented **YOLOv8 TensorRT** for object detection, along with **BYTETrack** for object tracking.
 Key features of this codebase include:
 - Object detection
 - Object tracking
 - Calculation of speed, heading, and distance